 - Files saved in a text editor or simple word processor convert more cleanly than those saved in a complex, business-oriented word processor.
 They have less garbage and more reliable character mapping.
 (See the guidelines on Formatting for some tips.)

 - If using an older version of MS Word, do not employ the fast save feature.
 If the file has ever been saved with “fast save” enabled, copy and paste the text into a new file.

 Note: all files submitted to the typographer in MS Word are immediately converted and saved in other text-editing or word-processing applications for preparing the text for typesetting and layout.
 MetaGlyfix’s current word-processing applications of choice are Apple Pages and Nisus Writer Express.
-For authors and editors who compose in applications other than MS Word, there is no need to “Save As” or otherwise convert their manuscripts to MS Word if submitted directly to the typographer.
+Authors and editors who compose in applications other than MS Word, do not need to “Save As” or otherwise convert their manuscripts to MS Word if submitted directly to the typographer.

 Transmitting files △

-Digital files may be emailed, transmitted via ftp or a sharing service, or submitted on CD-ROM or DVD.
+Digital files may be emailed or transmitted via ftp or a sharing service.
 Emailed or ftp files should be stuffed, zipped, or otherwise compressed to prevent file corruption.